github/developer.github.com/content/v3/repos/hooks.md

 `public` | Any time a Repository changes from private to public.
 `team_add` | Any time a team is added or modified on a Repository.
-`status` | Any time a Repository has a status update from the API
+`status` | Any time a Repository has a status update from the API `deployment` | Any time a Repository has a new deployment created from the API.
+`deployment_status` | Any time a deployment for the Repository has a status update from the API.

 ### Payloads